erizov/Professor/semester_9/lecture_57_concurrency_advanced/csp_model/README.md

 ## Detailed Explanation

-The Csp Model algorithm works by systematically processing the input data according to its specific strategy.
+The Csp System algorithm works by systematically processing the input data according to its specific strategy.

 **Key Concepts**:
 - Core principle: [Describe main idea]